 Clicking on any Q&A in this list will give you the option create link to Q&A. When you click this option, a window will appear that allows you to configure the settings of the questionnaire.

 The following options are available:

 - Account to use.
 Allows you to specify which anonymous account should be used to access the document.
-The various access rights and preferences (e.g., enabled languages) that are associated with this account will then become applicable upon login.
+The various access rights and preferences (e.g., enabled languages, currencies, ..) that are associated with this account will then become applicable upon login.

-- Allowed file types.
-You can choose whether the anonymous user should be allowed to export the binder/document to PDF and/or to MS Word .DOCX, the computer’s clipboard and email.
+- Allow export to.
+You can choose whether the anonymous user should be allowed to export the binder/document to PDF, MS Word .DOCX, the computer’s clipboard and email.

 If neither option is enabled, users will not be able to export the document at all.
 Combined with the option to allow users to send back their answers, this can actually be quite useful if you only want certain users to fill in the details of the questionnaire, whereby the actual document generation will be done by you.

-- Sending back answers.
+- Allow sending back answers.
 When enabled, you will be invited to specify a folder in which the answers of the anonymous user will be stored when he/she would click on the button “send answers” after having (partially) completed the questionnaire.